Algebraic singular functions are not always dense in the ideal of $C^*$-singular functions: Preliminaries

 It follows that for any $\alpha \in X^*$, we have the equality $g\alpha=g(\alpha)g|_\alpha$ in $S$, which we will frequently use.
 The inverse of $\alpha g \beta^*$ is $\beta g^{-1} \alpha^*$.

 The action of $G$ on $X^* \cup X^\omega$ naturally extends to an action of $S$ by the partial homeomorphisms

 where $D(\gamma) \coloneqq \gamma X^* \cup \gamma X^\omega$.
-This is in fact none other than the spectral action of $S$ on the character space of its idempotent semilattice.
-The groupoid $\grpd$ associated to the self-similar group $G$ is the groupoid of germs of this action (and thus the universal groupoid of $S$ -- see \cite{PatersonGroupoids}), which we also describe explicitly:
+This is in fact none other than the spectral action of $S$ on the character space of its idempotent semilattice. \editB{Because the action of \(G\) on \(X^*\) is assumed faithful, t}he groupoid $\grpd$ associated to the self-similar group $G$ is the groupoid of germs of this action (and thus the universal groupoid of $S$ -- see \cite{PatersonGroupoids}), which we also describe explicitly:

 where \((t_1, w) \sim (t_2, w)\) if there is some $\gamma \in X^*$ such that \(w \in D(\gamma)\) and \(t_1 \gamma = t_2 \gamma\).
 The class of $(t,w)$ is called a \emph{germ} and is denoted by $[t,w]$.
 The unit space of \(\grpd\) is $\{[1,w] \colon w \in X^* \cup X^\omega\}$, which is naturally identified with $X^* \cup X^\omega$.
 The source and range maps are then given as $s([t,w])=w$, $r([t,w])=t(w)$, and the groupoid operations are defined as \([t_2,t_1(w)] [t_1, w] = [t_2t_1,w]\) and \([t_1,w]^{-1} = [t_1^*, t_1(w)]\) for all \([t_2,t_1(w)], [t_1,w] \in \grpd\).